 Centre for Probe Development and Commercialization Network hosted at McMaster University; Launched in 2008 (\$28.8M award/10 years); Supplied medical isotopes to diagnose and treat more than 10,000 cancer patients; Launched 12 clinical trials of new imaging probes; Developing radio-labeled agents as new diagnostic and therapeutic modalities.
 Network co-hosted at Western University and Sunnybrook Hospital; Launched in 2011 (\$13.3M award/5 years); Spun out two cancer diagnostic imaging companies: Enhanced Medical and Focal Healthcare; Completed system for focal liver ablation currently in clinical evaluation and in licensing discussions with industry; Filed seven patent applications.
 Network hosted at the University of Toronto; Launched in November 2014 (\$15M award/5 years).
-BioCanR Estatemperatic for Cancer / Instances Estatemperatic for Cancer / Instances Estatemperatic for Cancer / Instances Network hosted at the Ottawa Hospital; Launched in December 2014 (\$25M award/5 years).
+BioCanRy Behaviore for Frederick Network hosted at the Ottawa Hospital; Launched in December 2014 (\$25M award/5 years).